BWV-Dev/bwv-code-review/README.md

 ### 2.3 Rules for Members

+- **Always** use CodeRabbit to review code locally before pushing (using the VSCode or Cursor extension).
 - **Must** carefully verify code before pushing (hard-coded credentials, sensitive configs, etc.).
+- All the rules in CODING_STANDARDS.md must be satisfied before creating a PR.
 - **Should not** modify code solely based on CodeRabbit's suggestions unless approved by the reviewer.
-- May ask questions directly to CodeRabbit, but **must not** provide incorrect or misleading information about the project or coding rules — doing so will cause inaccurate reviews later.
+- May ask questions directly to CodeRabbit, but **always provide accurate information** about the project and coding rules.
+If you give wrong information (e.g., saying "we use snake_case" when the team uses camelCase), CodeRabbit will learn this mistake and give incorrect suggestions in future reviews.

 ### 2.4 Rules for Reviewers